hamlet-io/docs/docs/how-to/define/navigate-the-cmdb/blueprint.md

 ```

 :::note
-The `shared` directory for any Layer is not its own definition; It's configuration is shared amonst all Layer instances.
+The shared directory for any Layer is not its own definition; It's configuration is shared amongst all Layer instances.
 This means we do not include it in our list of available Segments.
 :::